 This employee may be able to self-petition, which means that you don’t need to formally offer a position to the person.

 As USCIS mentions, this suspension is temporary – at least for now.
 In the coming months, we will see if the suspension turns into a permanent cancellation.
-If you have any questions about hiring a foreign national, please do not hesitate to contact us at Rupert Law Group.
-We’re happy to answer your questions.
+If you have any questions about hiring a foreign national, please do not hesitate to contact us at Rupert Law Group for answers on all of your immigration and visa questions.
+We’re happy to give you answers.